btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_two.md

 Each client communicates to the server its window location and size on the screen, and the server draws and moves the windows on the display device and interacts with the mouse and keyboard.

-Importantly, each client determines what its display looks like, what goes into it and how its designed (different toolkits like [`GTK+`] and [`Qt`] give displays a distinct look and feel).
+Importantly, each client determines what its display looks like, what goes into it and how it's designed (different toolkits like [`GTK+`] and [`Qt`] give displays a distinct look and feel).
 The server doesn't determine any of it, only handling the aformentioned tasks of drawing and moving, etc.

 Here is a visual image of the `X` Window system architecture: